Does Medicare Cover Symbicort?

 Are There Any Out-of-Pocket Costs for Symbicort?

-The cost of Symbicort depends in part on whether you've already paid your deductible for the year.
+If your plan covers Symbicort, the cost of the medication depends in part on whether you've already paid your deductible for the year.
 A deductible is the amount of money you must pay before your plan starts paying for prescription medications.

 What Is Symbicort Prescribed For?